 Economic conditions and low borrowing rates in 2009 and 2010 created a favorable climate to finance major building projects with general obligation debt.
 The District taxpayers went to the polls in November 2009 and approved a $256 million bond proposal.
 The District issued $80 million of general obligation bonds in May 2010 and established a debt service levy for fiscal year 2011 in order to make the bond payments.
 Creating the debt service levy did not increase property taxes in the District because the levy was moved back from the Capital Outlay Fund.

 District voters approved another $238 million bond proposal in November 2017.
 The District has used the bond financing to rebuild Cyprus and Skyline high schools and to rebuild and renovate other school facilities.
 The Debt Service levy for the 2018-19 budget was increased in accordance with the language on the ballot proposal.
-When voters approved the 2017 bond election, the District promised to shift the Debt Service levy to Capital Outlay when bond payments began to decrease in order to move back towards a pay as-you-go model.
-In accordance with this plan, in both 2021-22 and 2022-23, the District shifted property tax revenues from the Debt Service Levy to Capital Outlay, significantly increasing revenues in the Capital Outlay Fund.
-Because the District’s bond payments are increasing in 2023-24, a similar shift will not occur this year.
+When voters approved the 2017 bond election, the District promised to shift the Debt Service levy to Capital Outlay when bond payments began to decrease in order to move back towards a pay-as-you-go model.
+In accordance with this plan and as mentioned above in the section titled “Why is Granite School District Raising My Taxes?”, the 2024-25 budget includes an increase in property tax revenues from the capital local levy and a decrease in property tax revenues from the debt service levy.

 Employee Resources